Credit Cards and Coronavirus: An FAQ

 The Federal Reserve has made several moves that impact struggling cardholders, including significantly reducing interest rates, but we have not seen any sort of federal blanket mandate requiring financial institutions to take any specific actions to help cardholders whose financial lives have been flipped upside-down by the outbreak.

 That hasn’t been the case with all types of lending, however.
-For example, the Coronavirus Aid, Relief and Economic Security Act (better known as the CARES Act) was signed into law in March and grants some homeowners, among other things, the right to request a 180-day mortgage forbearance and also a 180-day extension.
+For example, the Coronavirus Aid, Relief and Economic Security Act (better known as the CARES Act) that was signed into law in March 2020 granted some homeowners, among other things, the right to request a 180-day mortgage forbearance and also a 180-day extension.
 It’s important to note, however, that the act only applies to homeowners whose mortgages are owned by Fannie Mae or Freddie Mac, or are backed by the FHA, VA or USDA.